Georgia Association of Professional Process Servers

 H-3(c) The panel shall render a majority written decision on the merits of the dispute and a separate majority written decision on proposed sanction, if any, and send the written decision(s) together with any dissents to the parties.

-H-4(a) Either party may appeal the decision(s) of the grievance panel by filing within fourteen (14) days of the postmark date of the decision(s) of the panel, a written appeal with the Chairperson together with a statement of the reasons supporting the appeal.
+H-4(a) Either party may appeal the decision(s) of the grievance panel by filing within fourteen (14) days written notice of the decision(s) of the panel, a written appeal with the Chairperson together with a statement of the reasons supporting the appeal.
 If the dispute is monetary, the Chairperson shall determine the amount of any funds to be deposited by the Appealing Party with the Administrator.

 H-4(b) The Chairperson shall notify the President of any appeal filed.